reeseschultz/ReeseUnityDemos/Assets/Scripts/Nav/README.md

 There are a bunch of constants in, well, [NavConstants](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/NavConstants.cs).
 You might be interested in changing the following constants, though be aware that they directly affect the internal workings of the navigation code:

+* `JUMP_SECONDS_MAX`: `float` - Default is `5`.
+Upper limit on the *duration* spent jumping before the agent is actually considered falling.
+This limit can be reached when the agent tries to jump too close to the edge of a surface and misses.
 * `OBSTACLE_RAYCAST_DISTANCE_MAX`: `float` - Default is `1000`.
 Upper limit on the [raycast](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts) distance when searching for an obstacle in front of a given NavAgent.
 * `SURFACE_RAYCAST_DISTANCE_MAX`: `float` - Default is `1000`.
 Upper limit on the [raycast](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts) distance when searching for a surface below a given [NavAgent](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAgent.cs).
 * `BATCH_MAX`: `int` - Default is 50.
 Upper limit when manually batching jobs.